Patient's Query

 Welcome to icliniq.com.

 I understand that you are having palpitations.
 At your age, disturbances in heart rhythm are very common.
-About 1 out 5 people in their 90's have this condition known as atrial fibrillation.
+About 1 out of 5 people in their 90s have this condition known as atrial fibrillation.
 Hence, we need to rule that out.
 If the condition does not resolve by itself, what I would do is to get an echocardiogram done in addition to a 24-hour monitoring of ECG (electrocardiogram).
 The 24-hour ECG monitoring is called Holter test and can be done easily at most of the local hospitals.
 These two tests will tell us if there is anything wrong with the structure and electric rhythm of your heart.
-Do you feel any symptoms like shortness of breath on walking or chest pain on walking?
+Do you feel any symptoms like shortness of breath or chest pain while walking?
 Have you ever been on treatment for hypertension?
 Your ECG shows slow conduction (attachment removed to protect patient identity), so you definitely need a Holter test.

-Thank you doctor,
+Thank you for your reply.

-During leisurely walks there is no shortness of breath or chest pain on walking.
-We live at an altitude of 1230 meters above sea level in a pollution free environment.
-High pressure has never been an issue till date.
+During leisurely walks, there is no shortness of breath or chest pain.
+We live at an altitude of 1230 meters above sea level in a pollution-free environment.
+High pressure has never been an issue to date.
 I shall follow up with the Holter test and echocardiogram if the conditions continue for more than two weeks.
 These tests are not available at all the hospitals in my remote place of stay.
-Thank you for your opinion.
-Hope to consult you again.

 Hi,